 Regular SHRA/EHRA NC State employees who work 20 (.5 FTE)or more hours per week for 9 or more months per year on a recurring basis are eligible to participate in the MetLife Legal Plan.
 Eligible dependents and legal spouses are also covered.

 What Services Are Available?

 Eligible employees and dependents are entitled to receive certain legal services through this plan at no cost or at discounted rates.
 While benefits are comprehensive, limitations apply and other conditions must be met.
 Examples of services include but are not limited to: advice and consultation, consumer protection, small claims assistance, debt matters, identity theft defense, document preparation, certain family law services, immigration assistance, traffic and criminal matters and wills and estate planning.

-For detailed information on covered services, visit the Hyatt Legal Plan website, enter the password 2660010, and click on Covered Services.
-The Hyatt Legal Plan website also provides an Attorney Locator feature, and an exercise to determine an individual’s legal needs.
-You can contact Hyatt Legal at 1-800-821-6400 to get an attorney referral.
+For detailed information on covered services, visit the MetLife Legal Plan website.
+To view your benefit, follow the link and create an account..
+The MetLife Legal Plan website also provides an Attorney Locator feature, and an exercise to determine an individual’s legal needs.
+You can contact MetLife Legal at 1-800-821-6400 to get an attorney referral.

 How Much Does The Plan Cost?

-The Hyatt Legal Services Plan premium amount is $9.00 per month and the premium is payroll-deducted on a post-tax basis.
+The MetLife Legal Services Plan premium amount is $9.00 per month and the premium is payroll-deducted on a post-tax basis.

 How Do I Enroll or Make Changes?

 New employees are eligible to enroll within the first 30 days of employment.
 Coverage becomes effective the first of the second month following the hire date.
 Once outside of the initial 30-day eligibility window, employees may enroll/cancel the MetLife Legal Plan only during annual enrollment, held in the fall, for a January 1 effective date.
 You may submit an enrollment form to the Benefits Office to enroll/cancel.